Mullonkal v. Kodiyamplakkil: Property Division/Education Loans

 Here, Wife’s separate education debts were paid off, which would have been assigned to her upon dissolution.
 Husband did not receive a similar benefit, nor did he enjoy the standard of living the community could have had during marriage.

 The trial court also reasoned that reimbursement, in this case, would not be what the Legislature had envisioned because this case does not present a student spouse who dedicates their married life to their education while the other spouse works to support the community and the student spouse.
-The Court of Appeal disagrees and states that the basic tenant of community property law is that income earned during the marriage belongs equally to the community.
+The Court of Appeal disagrees and states that the basic tenet of community property law is that income earned during the marriage belongs equally to the community.
 In writing 2641, if the Legislature intended the nonstudent spouse to “earn the right” to share in the community assets, it would have said so.
 Instead, the reimbursement puts the parties on equal footing by requiring the student spouse to give back to the community what the community actually lost.

 The Court of Appeal holds that the community be reimbursed for community expenditures made during the marriage towards wife’s institutional and family-provided education loans.